Counting the Game Industry’s Gold

 Here it is, December 2008.
 I am setting here typing this up on a computer I rarely use for anything other than playing music and scouring the internet for unseen porn.
 If you would have told me ten years ago that Chinese Democracy would actually get released and that I would play console games more often than computer games, I would have laughed at you.

 I just glanced over at my shelf and spied my little black DS Lite snuggled into its cute little sock carrying case; who would have thought that a fifth of Japan would come to embrace such a gaming device and that millions of them now occupy the United States as well?
-The old school Gameboy was popular…for little kids.
-Now men, women and kids play them. → Everyone thinks of changing the world, but no one thinks of changing memory cards.
+The old school Gameboy was popular…for little kids. → Read or die.

 Tyson gives thanks… to video games!